Get $399 worth of free accessories with every mattress purchase.

 |TEMPUR-Adapt||TEMPUR-Adapt Hybrid||TEMPUR-ProAdapt||TEMPUR-ProAdapt Hybrid||TEMPUR-LuxeAdapt||TEMPUR-LUXEbreeze||TEMPUR-PRObreeze||TEMPUR-PRObreeze Hybrid||TEMPUR-Cloud|

-Tempur-Pedic is significantly more expensive than Nectar.
+Tempur-Pedic mattresses are significantly more expensive than Nectar’s.
 Tempur-Pedic has a longstanding history and a reputation for durable mattresses.
 The company uses proprietary foam blends and complex construction methods.
-Tempur-Pedic offers free White Glove delivery, and has occasional sales and promotions, but the higher price point may be a dealbreaker for some shoppers.
+Tempur-Pedic offers free White Glove delivery, and has occasional sales and promotions, but the higher price-point may be a dealbreaker for some shoppers.

 Nectar is a more affordable option.
 The flagship Nectar mattress is a budget-friendly memory foam mattress.
-While the Nectar Lush is considered a luxury foam mattress, it is still considerably less expensive than a Tempur-Pedic mattress.
+While the Premier and Premier Copper are considered luxury foam mattresses, they are still considerably less expensive than a Tempur-Pedic mattress.
 Nectar offers free standard shipping and has discounts regularly available for shoppers.

 Sleep Trial & Returns